Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Data Processing and Analysis

+As shown in Fig. \ref{CRF}, stronger compression significantly reduces perceived quality.
+At lower CRF levels (15 to 22), the quality loss is not yet significant.
+However, when CRF exceeds 27, quality degradation accelerates and statistical differences become clear.
+In practical applications, it is recommended to keep CRF between 22 and 27.
+This balances quality and compression efficiency.
+A CRF higher than 32 will lead to a noticeable drop in experience.

-As depicted in Fig.\ref{stalling modes}, the results demonstrate a negative correlation between stalling distortion and QoE score, indicating that an increase in the number of stalling events leads to a decrease in QoE score.
-Specifically, when the stalling event count doubles, most videos exhibit QoE scores below 2 points.
-Furthermore, with a threefold increase in this count, there is a further rise in the proportion of videos scoring below 2 points.
+As depicted in Fig. \ref{stalling events numbers}, the results reveal a negative correlation between stalling distortion and QoE scores, indicating that an increase in stalling events leads to a decline in QoE.
+Specifically, when the number of stalling events doubles, most videos receive QoE scores below 2.
+Moreover, with a threefold increase in stalling events, the proportion of videos scoring below 2 further increases.

-As depicted in Fig.\ref{stalling modes}, the rapid playback following a stalling event has a discernible impact on QoE.
-For brief stalling events (A1), the selection of AR parameters (1.1, 1.25, 1.5) results in only slight QoE degradation compared to AR=1; this loss can be considered negligible due to the short duration of fast-played video clips during such events.
-However, when AR exceeds 1.75, there is a noticeable decline in QoE score.

-Although the duration of stalling is brief, excessively fast playback rates of video clips can result in a suboptimal viewing experience.
-It is noteworthy that for medium stalling events (A2), when the average rate exceeds 1.75, the quality of experience (QoE) score starts to decline sharply, surpassing the decline observed during short stalling events (A1).
-We hypothesize that as the duration of stalling increases, so does the time spent on fast-playing video clips, leading to a significant drop in QoE scores.
-For long (A3) and extra long stalling events (A4), selecting appropriate AR parameters no longer remains a crucial factor influencing the viewing experience.
-During this period, deterioration in viewing experience primarily depends on the duration of stalling event.

-The viewing experience, as depicted in Fig.\ref{stalling total durations}, exhibits a decline with an increase in the total duration of stalling.
-It is noteworthy that even a single instance of short stalling lasting 0.5s leads to a significant drop in QoE score (decreasing by 0.8).
-When the cumulative duration of stalling exceeds 5s, nearly all videos receive QoE scores below 2 points.
-For videos ranging from 10s to 20s in duration, a total stalling duration surpassing 5s results in an extremely poor viewing experience that viewers find difficult to tolerate.